o11a-audits/o11a-backend/README.md

 # o11a-backend
-The o11a backend has five modules that form an almost linear processing pipeline:
+The o11a backend has five modules that form a processing pipeline:

  1. Parser - parses the audit source and allows clients to post new text blobs (added comments and docs) to be parsed in the context of the audit
  2. Analyzer - analyzes the audit source, producing a directory of definitions and their attributes, allowing clients to fetch structured audit data